Mission and Purpose

 Youth Courtesy Cards

 Youth Courtesy Cards may be issued to a person 17 years of age or younger.
 This card allows the applicant to check out one (1) book (print version) at a time and does not allow access to the following services: Chattanooga Public Library licensed databases, downloadable content, Internet access, or any other service requiring a PIN for access.
-A Youth Courtesy Card expires three (3) months from the date issued but is renewable if account is in good standing.
+A Youth Courtesy Card expires six (6) months from the date issued and is non-renewable.
+Parent or guardian does not need to be present for youth to sign up for Youth Courtesy Card.
+Youth does not need a photo ID.

 Temporary Resident Card

 Individuals residing in shelters or other temporary housing facilities in the City of Chattanooga may acquire a library card, upon showing a photo ID and a letter from the housing facility director on letterhead that states the individual is currently residing in the facility and able to receive mail at that address.
-A Limited--Temporary library card will be issued by mail to verify mail is received at that address.
 The applicant may have only three (3) items checked out at a time.
 The card expires in three (3) months and may be renewed for an additional three (3) months with the receipt of another letter from the housing facility director.

-A Guest Card may be issued to any adult customer, regardless of residence, without ID, for $1.00 for the purpose of using library computer services.
+A Guest Pass may be issued to any customer for $1.00, regardless of residence, without ID for the purpose of using library computer services.
 This card is valid for one (1) day, is non-renewable, and cannot be used for any purpose other than computer services.
 All internet use restrictions, including time limits, apply to this card classification.

 Library cards will be issued in the name of an organization or business located in the City of Chattanooga upon request by the entity’s executive director or owner.
 The request must be made in person, and the executive director or owner must provide proof of his/her position in the company or organization.
 Responsibility for this account rests with the applicant.
 A photo ID with proof of the current business and mailing address must be provided.
 An out-of-city business may acquire a business card and is subject to the same requirements as stated above and will be required to pay the $50.00 annual non-resident fee.